Active Research Topics:

 Scientific Machine Learning (SciML)

 This is an emerging area that brings together the fields of Machine Learning and Scientific Computation.
 SciML introduces scientific model constraints in Machine Learning algorithms, allowing the extrapolation and prediction of the behavior of complex systems in an interpetable and verifiable way.
-Our research goals concern improved training of physically-informed neural network models for forward and inverse modeling and its applications in science and engineering problems.
+Our research goals concern improved training of physically-informed neural networks and probabilistic models for forward and inverse modeling and its applications in science and engineering problems.
+We collaborate with Simo Särkkä’s group at Aalto University, Finland, on Bayesian filtering and Gaussian process approaches to SciML.
 We are coordinating the recently established Texas A&M Institute of Data Science (TAMIDS) SciML Lab.
 For more information: https://sciml.tamids.tamu.edu/.

 -